 Bring water to a boil in a large saucepan or coffee pot.
-Add coffee grounds and egg shell to boiling water.
-Return to a boil, remove from heat and let stand for 2 minutes.
-Slowly add cold water to settle grounds to the bottom.
+Add coffee grounds and an eggshell to boiling water.
+Return to a boil, remove from heat, and let stand for 2 minutes.
+Slowly add cold water to settle the grounds to the bottom.
 Let stand for 1 minute to allow grounds to settle.
-Use any remaining coffee to extinguish camp fire.
+Use any remaining coffee to extinguish the campfire.

 Now don’t be surprised if, in a wave of nostalgia for the days of the pioneer, you attempt to brew your own Cowboy Coffee and find it less than palatable.
 Our suggestion is that you add some sugar to this potent brew, or take your chances.
 We suspect that is what made Arbuckle’s coffee so popular: their egg and sugar glaze probably added just enough sweetness to satisfy the palate without offending the big tough ranchers ‘taste for adventure’.

 Also, unless you normally go through a gallon of coffee, you might want to scale the recipe down a bit.
 Yippie Oh Kiay, podnuh!